lski/webpack-babel-typescript-react-template/Readme.md

     Creates a bundle report for the current build.
 See `yarn run analysis`

+-   `--env publicUrl=/` (default: `/`)

+    States what the prefix to assets such as js files is in the browser, based on the [webpack publicPath](https://webpack.js.org/configuration/output/#outputpublicpath).
+E.g. `publicUrl=/stuff` would result in a files like app.js being referenced as `/stuff/app.js`.
+It is useful for applications located in sub "folders" of the main domain or for assets that will be stored in CDNs e.g. `publicUrl=https://a-cdn/` would result in `https://a-cdn/app.js`.
+Note: it must end in a forward slash `/`.

+    The public Url can also be used throughout the application.
+It can be referenced directly in js/ts files via `process.env.PUBLIC_URL` or in the html template via `<%= PUBLIC_URL %>`.

-Environment variables settings:
+Environment variables equivalents:

 -   `server.host` -> `WPT_SERVER_HOST`
 -   `server.port` -> `WPT_SERVER_PORT`
 -   `outputDir` -> `WPT_OUTPUT_DIR`
 -   `analysis` -> `WPT_BUILD_ANALYSIS=true`

-_**Note:** Command line supersedes Environment Variables._

-_**Tip:** Use an .env in local development mode._
+-   `publicUrl` -> `PUBLIC_URL`

+A single `.env` file is supported fro development, however unlike CRA there is no support for multiple versions of `.env` as per the recommendation by the dotenv package.

+It is recommendation to use a .env file for defaults, but override the settings using the command line options for different environments.
+In CI environments it is recommended to simply use environment variable directly.
+The `.env` file is excluded from git, so will not effect other machines.

-## Environment Variables
+## Custom Environment Variables

-Similar to Create React App, this template supports using a `.env' located in the root, however where it differs from CRA is that only a single `.env` is supported, it is also excluded from source control as its main benefit is in using it for development and should not override ENV vars set in production.

-As well as supporting a `.env` file and being able to change [settings](./#Settings) using Environment Variables, it is also possible to reference them directly in your code!
-As pointed out by Create React App, exposing all the environment variables for a system would be a security risk, so only NODE*ENV plus any env vars that start `WPT_APP*` will be available in the app.
+Like with Create React App it is possible to use custom environment variables them directly in your code!
+However as pointed out by Create React App, exposing all the environment variables for a system would be a security risk, so only the only environment varibles available to your application are `NODE_ENV`, `PUBLIC_URL` and any environment variable that starts `WPT_APP_` will be available in the app.

 E.g. An environment variable: `WPT_APP_ADMIN_EMAIL=joe.bloggs@email.com` could be referenced directly in code with `process.env.WPT_APP_ADMIN_EMAIL`.